macmyn/sublinear-stability/README.md

 3. (Optional) Set up Julia in VS Code for maximal efficiency:
     - Install Julia extension for VS code
     - This previews each plot you produce in the Julia Plots interface inside a VS Code window

+### Files
+- `DrWatson` splits files into `src` and `scripts`.
+Source code (functions etc) is in `src`; you don't run these directly.
+Scripts are for running things.
+Compare the git history or compare to the paper's original repo to see which are the original ones if it's not clear otherwise.
+- `src/NonlinearStability.jl`: all the dirty functions etc for simulating, finding Jacobians, etc. Use the line `include("NonlinearStability.jl")` at the top of each script you want to use
+- `scripts/simulate_single_community.jl`: run a single community with params (including numbers of species) defined in the `p` dictionary.
+The functions are to be found in `NonlinearStability.jl`
+- `scripts/sweep.jl`: simulates a number of communities for a range of alpha and beta; saves these to `datadir`
+- `scripts/plot_d_s.jl`: plots the data above (used for the heatmap in the write-up)
+- `scripts/paper`: various plots that are (or aren't) used in the write-up according to which folder they're in.
+Should all be self-contained (i.e. don't need data)